An Interpolation function (

 Columns containing x, y (optional), and z (optional), or any other arguments, followed by function data columns.

 A sectionwise file has coordinates and function values.
 The sectionwise format can be used for exporting results and for importing numerical data defined on an unstructured first-order tetrahedral mesh (triangular mesh in 2D) as interpolation table data.
 It is also possible to use this format in 1D and can then, contrary to the spreadsheet format, be used for 1D geometries with disconnected intervals.
 It cannot be used directly for defining a geometry or mesh.
 A sectionwise file contains unstructured mesh and function data for space-dependent functions.
-The functions need not be functions of space coordinates (x, y, and z) but can also be functions of some other quantities, such as deformation or temperature.
-The row indices in the format below are 1-based indices.
+The functions need not be functions of space coordinates (

-One to three columns containing x, y (optional), and z (optional) coordinate values
+One to three columns containing x

 or other input variable values